Is My Insurance Company's Lowball Offer Legal?

-You may think your insurance company’s low offer is criminal, but is it illegal?
-The practice of lowball offers is commonly mentioned in the insurance and legal industries.
-It refers to situations where an insurance company offers less for a claim than you reasonably would need to get in order to secure compensation for your medical bills, lost wages and other covered damages.
+You and your insurance company are unlikely to agree on the value of your claim, but there are rare instances when an insurance company's low offer is so minimal that it is considered a lowball settlement.
+Lowball offers occur when an insurance company offers less for a claim than you reasonably need to secure compensation for your medical bills, lost wages and other covered damages.

 - If your insurance policy states you will only receive a maximum of $30,000 in the event of an accident and you sustain injuries of more than $100,000 in a car accident, your insurer will only pay out $30,000.
-This may seem like a lowball offer, but is in fact what you have agreed to in your insurance policy.
+This may seem like a lowball offer, but it is, in fact, what you have agreed to in your insurance policy.
 To secure more, you would have to pursue other liable parties or the at-fault driver in a civil claim.

-On the other hand, if you have an insurance policy which seems as though it should cover more than the insurance company is offering you, you may be getting a lowball offer.
-That is, you may qualify under your policy for more, but your insurance company has determined you do not qualify for the maximum amount possible under your policy.
-In some cases, you may be forced to seek a legal claim in order to secure more.
+- On the other hand, if you think your insurance company should cover more than they are offering, you may be getting a lowball offer.
+While you may qualify under your policy for more, your insurance company has determined your claim will not be awarded the maximum amount possible under your policy.
+In some cases, you may be forced to seek a legal claim to secure more.